 From an SEO perspective, you should consider that the more internal and external links there are on a page, the lower the Link Equity each link passes to its destination.
 To pass higher Link Equity to specific pages, you should minimize the number of outbound links from the page.

-For more information about NoFollow links, refer to the post on NoFollow links and their value in SEO strategies.
+For more information about NoFollow links and the different link attributes, refer to the post on NoFollow links and their value in SEO strategies and the post on Nofollow, Sponsored, and UGC link attributes.

 D. Write Natural Anchor Texts but Use Keywords